odoo/documentation/content/developer/howtos/rdtraining/B_acl_irrules.rst

     The documentation related to this topic can be found in :ref:`the security reference <reference/security>`.

-    :ref:`The guidelines <reference/guidelines>` document the format and location of master data items.
+    :doc:`/contributing/development/coding_guidelines` document the format and
+    location of master data items.

 .. admonition:: **Goal**